Trump's Different Responses To The Orlando And Vegas Massacres Reveal His Hypocrisy

 I think back to Trump’s dark inauguration speech, and his reference to “American carnage” and how he vowed that it will “stop right here.”
 He was referring to his distorted perspective on the American economy.
 But if there’s anything that exemplifies the idea of American carnage it’s what happened in Las Vegas this week.

-And if Trump want’s to help stop events like that in the future and “protect” Americans from them, he can do so by getting behind stricter gun laws.
-After the Orlando massacre he was all about protecting American’s from such violence ― when he could blame it on a foreign ideology.
+And if Trump wants to help stop events like that in the future and “protect” Americans from them, he can do so by getting behind stricter gun laws.
+After the Orlando massacre he was all about protecting American’s from such violence ― when he could lay the blame on a foreign ideology and when enough people would believe it.

-But now that’s it’s more clearly about access to guns (which of course was the case as well in Orlando) ― and very much about an American ideology ― he’s mum on protecting Americans from harm.
+But now that’s it’s more clearly about access to dangerous weapons (which of course was the case as well in Orlando) ― and very much about an American ideology ― he’s mum on protecting Americans from harm.
 Once again, his lies, bigotry and hypocrisy are on full display.